 The calibrators (C 1 to C 3), the positive (pos.) and negative (neg.) controls, and the patient samples have each been incubated in one well.
-The reliability of the ELISA test can be improved by duplicate determinations for each sample.
+The reliability of the ELISA test can be improved by duplicate determinations of each sample.

 The wells can be broken off individually from the strips.
-Therefore, the number of tests performed can be matched to the number of samples, minimising reagent wastage.
+This makes it possible to adjust the number of test substrates used to the number of samples to be examined and minimises reagent wastage.